 The Mechanical Vibrations Laboratory is used for conducting free and forced vibration and earthquake response experiments on small model structures such as a threestory building, a portal frame, and a water intake/outlet tower for a reservoir.
-Two electromagnetic exciters, each with a 30pound dynamic force rating, are available for generating steady state forced vibrations.
+Two electromagnetic exciters, each with a 30-pound dynamic force rating, are available for generating steady state forced vibrations.
 A number of accelerometers, LVDTs (displacement transducers), and potentiometers are available for measuring the motions of the structure.
-A laboratory viewbased computer-controlled dynamic data acquisition system, an oscilloscope, and a spectrum analyzer are used to visualize and record the motion of the model structures excitation such as earthquake ground motions
+A laboratory viewbased computer-controlled dynamic data acquisition system, an oscilloscope, and a spectrum analyzer are used to visualize and record the motion of the model structures.

-Two small electromagnetic and servohydraulic shaking tables (1.5 ft. x 1.5 ft. and 2 ft. x 4 ft.) are available to simulate the dynamic response of structures to base
+Two small electromagnetic and servohydraulic shaking tables (1.5 ft. x 1.5 ft. and 2 ft. x 4 ft.) are available to simulate the dynamic response of structures to base excitation such as earthquake ground motions.